yehaha9876/gitlab/doc/administration/geo/disaster_recovery/index.md

    previously for the secondary.
 1. Success!
 The secondary has now been promoted to primary.

+#### Promoting a multi-node setup

+The `gitlab-ctl promote-to-primary-node` command cannot be used yet in a multi-node setup.

+The command above does the following changes:

+- Promotes the PostgreSQL secondary to primary
+- Executes `gitlab-ctl reconfigure` to apply the changes in `/etc/gitlab/gitlab.rb`
+- Runs `gitlab-rake geo:set_secondary_as_primary`

+You need to make sure all the affected nodes no longer have `geo_secondary_role['enable'] = true` in `/etc/gitlab/gitlab.rb`, that you execute the database promotion on the required database nodes and you execute the `gitlab-rake geo:set_secondary_as_primary` in a node running the application server.

 ### Step 4.
 (Optional) Updating the primary domain DNS record

 Updating the DNS records for the primary domain to point to the secondary